milselarch/--C/src/automata/composition.md

        equations for the corresponding state in the single-tape automata - of course dependent states in the equations will also have to be remapped, but structurally the equations will be the same.
+4. Neighbors map generation
+   1. Start with the input tape
+   2. We consider all combinations of VOID and input states